 Research

-Occupying War: Lessons from Contemporary War Culture is a cultural study that explores how key developments in U.S. militarism shaped the U.S.-led campaigns in Iraq, Afghanistan, and across the greater Middle East.
-The project, which originated in Cawley’s dissertation, indexes and reads films and literary works about these campaigns, including Don’t Let Me Be Lonely: An American Lyric (2004), “Jarhead” (2005), “Occupation: Dreamland” (2005), “Restrepo” (2010), “Zero Dark Thirty” (2012), Redeployment (2014), The Corpse Exhibition (2014), War Porn (2016), “Reimagining Masculinity” (2019), and Love Is An Ex Country (2021), alongside military reports, government documents, news media coverage, archival research, and original interviews.
-By showing how these works reconfigure salient features of Vietnam-era war culture as well as intersect with post-Cold War military reforms, Occupying War is an essential account of contemporary war culture that explains why the dual efforts to professionalize the all-volunteer force and wage occupation-style campaigns after Vietnam are overlooked yet driving forces behind today’s wars.
+Occupying War: Lessons from Contemporary War Culture is a cultural study of the US-led campaigns in Iraq, Afghanistan, and across the greater Middle East.
+The project indexes and reads films and literary works about these campaigns, including Don’t Let Me Be Lonely: An American Lyric (2004), “Jarhead” (2005), “Occupation: Dreamland” (2005), “Restrepo” (2010), “Zero Dark Thirty” (2012), Redeployment (2014), The Corpse Exhibition (2014), War Porn (2016), “Reimagining Masculinity” (2019), and Love Is An Ex Country (2021), alongside military reports, government documents, news media coverage, archival research, and original interviews.
+By showing how these works reconfigure key features of Vietnam-era war culture and intersect with post-Cold War military reforms, Occupying War offers an essential account of contemporary war culture that explains why the strategic and profound transformation of American militarism after Vietnam is an overlooked yet driving force behind today’s wars.

-Occupying War also offers new terrain for the interdisciplinary field of war studies.
-The assembled archive and the subgenres it foregrounds — from “grunt” documentaries by American filmmakers to civilian occupation stories by Arabic writers — provide key lessons on how to study contemporary U.S. militarism, especially for those who want to bring its ongoing histories, costs, and impacts into focus.
-In short, this archive makes a case for understanding the age of “forever war” and “global terrorism” as the age of “occupying militarism,” a reframing that offers important insights and directions for war studies, among other fields and contexts, including peace movements today.
+Occupying War also offers useful terrain for the interdisciplinary field of war studies.
+The assembled archive and the subgenres it foregrounds — from “grunt” documentaries by American filmmakers to civilian occupation stories by Arabic writers — provide critical lessons for studying contemporary warfare, especially for those who want to bring the systemic causes and ongoing effects of the wars in Iraq and Afghanistan into focus.
+In short, this archive makes a case for understanding the age of “forever war” and “global terrorism” as the age of “occupying militarism,” a reframing that offers original insights and directions for war studies, among other fields and contexts, including current peace movements.

-Introduction No More Vietnams Wars: War and War Culture after 1989
+Introduction No More Vietnams Wars: US Militarism and War Culture after the Vietnam War

 Chapter 3 “Something Was Missing”: Telling an Occupation Story from Redeployment to The Corpse Exhibition